Graveflo/BDO_Enhancement_Tool/README.md

 * Gear is entered at the TARGET level of enhancement.
 For example a +14 Reblath Helmet is entered at Level 15
 * You can sort most lists by clicking on the column header
-* This program will tell you optimal fail stack level, strategy and provide a walk-through in game of each enhancement step and decision
+* This program will tell you suggested fail stack level, strategy and provide a walk-through in game of each enhancement step and decision
 * The program creates a settings file and log file in the %appdata% folder.
 Back up your settings file at least once since thie project is in alpha.
 * Not all gear types have a sheet of probabilities.
 Let me know if you have more data.